NFT-DAO/EZ-Pay---Backend/README.md

 This is the code for the EZ Pay backend system that is demonstrated by the EZ Pay front end also in this public repository.

-The EZ Pay Backend was completed thanks to Cardano Catalyst funding and is available free to use and to modify.
+The EZ Pay Backend was completed thanks to Cardano Catalyst Fund 5 and was completed in April 2022.

+This code is free to use and to modify.

 EZ Pay offers your web application the architecture for receiving fiat and Cardano payments.